-Some people believe that a person is either left-brained or right-brained and that this determines the way they think and behave.
+Some people believe that a person is either left-brained or right-brained, which determines how they think and behave.

 In this article, we explore the truth and fallacy behind this claim.
 Read on to learn more about the functions and characteristics of the left and right brain.

-The left and right sides of the brain are connected by a great number of nerve fibers.
+The left and right sides of the brain connect via nerve fibers.
 In a healthy brain, the two sides communicate with one another.

 The two sides do not necessarily have to communicate, though.
-If a person has an injury that separates the two brain hemispheres, they are still able to function relatively normally.
+If a person has an injury that separates the two brain hemispheres, they can still function relatively normally.

 - detail- and fact-oriented